smartfile/sharpy/tests/readme.rst

 +----------------+---------------+--------+-----------+

 Be sure to turn on the native gateway credit card option in Configuration > Product settings > Gateway Settings.
+Be sure to turn on the paypal option in Configuration > Product settings > Gateway Settings or Quick Setup > Billing solution.
+I checked the "Use standard payments (PayPal account to PayPal account)" checkbox.

 Config
 ======